 User Applications may also be received following a Modification Notification to the Applicant by The Company, which may in turn have been prompted by a TO’s transmission investment plan (SCTP 16-1 Investment Planning refers).
 In such cases, no Application Fee applies (Appendix D3 refers to Modifications Proposed by The Company).

 Modifications to Construction Planning Assumptions

+For modifications to Construction Planning Assumptions associated with Gated Applications only 3.5.7.7 applies.

 The Company initiated modifications to Construction Planning Assumptions prior to issue of the Offer to the Applicant